Found on the beach, heading towards the ocean. Eventually heading back towards the sand dune.

-The Typhlopidae are a superfamily of blind snakes.
+The Typhlopidae are a family of blind snakes.
 They are found mostly in the tropical regions of Africa, Asia, the Americas, and all mainland Australia and various islands.
-The rostral scale overhangs the mouth to form a shovel like burrowing structure.
+The rostral scale overhangs the mouth to form a shovel-like burrowing structure.
 They live underground in burrows, and since they have no use for vision, their eyes are mostly vestigial.
-They have light-detecting black eyespots and teeth occur in the upper jaw.
+They have light-detecting black eye spots, and teeth occur in the upper jaw.
 The tail ends with a...